 It took seven years and multiple readings and workshops to bring Kia Corthron’s latest play to full production, which raises unsettling questions about workshops in general and, in particular, about the work done on this material.
-Was no one able to keep this urban fable from becoming so theatrically bloated?
+Was no one at such responsible non-profit houses as the Long Wharf and the Manhattan Theater Club able to keep this simple urban fable — about a street saint on a holy mission to build shelter for the homeless — from becoming so theatrically bloated?

 Corthron’s grim vision of New York as a hostile environment for homeless people struggling to survive a cold winter on the streets is at least well-served by the expressionistic staging.
 The city looks like hell frozen over in Narelle Sissons’ scenic design, which uses rigid planes and metallic grid constructions to suggest such regions of dubious refuge as subways, highway underpasses and abandoned buildings.
 Shrouded in the ominous shadows of Ben Stanton’s forbidding lighting, these recessed nooks and crannies feel like forgotten graveyards where the dead and the might-as-well-be-dead are ritualistically awakened by the maddening din of Robert Kaplowitz’s jangling sounds of the city.